DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Preliminaries

-To solve the non-convex optimization problem $\mathcal{P}_{y}$ in Eq. \eqref{eq: parameterized optimization}, a gradient-based numerical solver $\pi$ can be used.
-A local optimum $x^*$ to $\mathcal{P}_{y}$ is verified by the solver $\pi$ that satisfies KKT conditions and has no constraint violation.
-To identify different $x^*$, the user first provides multiple initial guesses $x^0$ for the decision variables $x$ to the solver $\pi$, typically drawn from a uniform distribution or some heuristic approach.
-Then the solver $\pi$ performs an iterative, gradient-based optimization and tries to find a local optimum $x^*$ starting from each initial guess $x^0$.
+When the problem parameter $y$ is fixed, $\mathcal{P}_{y}$ in Eq. \eqref{eq: parameterized optimization} typically presents a non-convex optimization problem with multiple local optima.
+To solve this problem $\mathcal{P}_{y}$, a gradient-based NLP solver $\pi$ can be used.
+A local optimum (feasible) $x^*$ to $\mathcal{P}_{y}$ is verified by the solver $\pi$ that satisfies the KKT conditions with no constrained violation.
+To find different $x^*$, the user first provides multiple initial guesses $x^0$ for the decision variables $x$ to the solver $\pi$, typically drawn from a uniform distribution or some heuristic approach.
+Then the solver $\pi$ performs an iterative, gradient-based optimization until a local optimum $x^*$ is found.
 The popular methods to conduct such gradient-based optimization in non-convex problems include the Interior Point Method (IPM) \citep{wright1997primal} and the Sequential Quadratic Programming (SQP) \citep{boggs1995sequential}.